ManderaGeneral/generalimport/README.md

 Issue-creation and discussion is most welcome!
 Pull requests are **not wanted**, please discuss with me before investing any time.

-## Todo

 No todos!

 <sup>
-Generated 2022-09-08 18:41 CEST for commit <a href='https://github.com/ManderaGeneral/generalimport/commit/master'>master</a>.
+Generated 2022-09-08 18:51 CEST for commit <a href='https://github.com/ManderaGeneral/generalimport/commit/master'>master</a>.
 </sup>